 With a philanthropic gift of $1.4 million, George Peabody founded the Peabody Institute in Baltimore in 1857.
-From its beginnings as the first conservatory in the United States, the Peabody Institute has brought together a community of artists, teachers, and scholars to hone their skills, with a keen understanding of what the arts can do to uplift the quality of human life.
-The Peabody Institute has remained a leader at the intersection of art and education through its focus on excellence and innovation.
+From its beginnings as the first conservatory in the United States—founded alongside an art gallery, a library, and a lecture series—the Peabody Institute has brought together a community of artists, teachers, and scholars to hone their skills, with a keen understanding of what the arts can do to elevate the quality of human life.
+Through the years, the Peabody Institute has remained a leader at the intersection of art and education through its focus on excellence and innovation.

 The first time Haydn’s The Creation and Handel’s Messiah were heard in Baltimore, it was at Peabody.
 As early as 1874, the Peabody Symphony Orchestra was performing entire programs of American music.
-A joint degree program with the Johns Hopkins University established the Bachelor of Music in 1916.
-And research into the psychological effects of music on learning, acoustical phenomena, and the physics of sound waves was conducted at Peabody in the 1920s.
+The Peabody Preparatory was founded and incorporated as a part of the institute in the 1890s, opening up musical instruction to students of all ages and skill levels, and a joint degree program with the Johns Hopkins University established the Bachelor of Music in 1916.
+Early research into the psychological effects of music on learning, acoustical phenomena, and the physics of sound waves was conducted at Peabody in the 1920s.

 Even today, Peabody is leading the way in American conservatory training with its innovative Breakthrough Curriculum, a commitment to expanding the canon, industry-leading performing arts and health collaborations, and cutting-edge programs in Music Engineering and Technology.